Aspie96/blog/content/posts/free_software.md

 Because of legal restrictions on software, such as copyright, a user needs a *licence* (synonym of "authorization" and of "permission") in order to exercise software freedom.

 Free software licences are *public licences* (granted to anyone who receives a copy of the program) written as reusable documents.
-In principle, anyone could write one's own, but it's strongly recommended against, in order to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).
+In principle, anyone could write one's own, but it's best avoided so as to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).

 Most licences come under some *conditions* (only applying as long they are met), some of which are considered compatible with software freedom.